Seeed-Studio/wiki-documents/docs/Sensor.md

 ---
-description: Sensing and Network Connectivity
+description: Sensors and Sensing
-title: Sensing and Network Connectivity
+title: Sensors and Sensing
 keywords:
 - Sensor Network
 image: https://files.seeedstudio.com/wiki/wiki-platform/S-tempor.png
 last_update:
-  date: 07/05/2023
+  date: 05/23/2024
   author: Matthew
 ---

-This topic here introduces the Seeed Studio product documentation regarding the very first step of digitized data from physical world, that is, delopying information infrastructures in a dynamic sensing framework, to lay the groundwork for society monitoring and understanding the physical and natural environments.
+Sensing is the initial and perhaps the most crucial step in obtaining digitized data from the physical world.
+By utilizing sensors and information infrastructures within a dynamic sensing framework, we lay the groundwork for monitoring societal activities and comprehending our physical and natural environments.
+This sensing process enables us to gather and understand data from the world around us.

-You can discover this page with two large portions.
+On this page, there are two main categories of products

-- Industrial Sensors with Network Devices
+ - **Industrial Sensors**

-- Entry-level Sensors and Network Modules
+ - **Entry-level Sensors**

 ## Industrial Sensors and Network Devices

-<strong><font color={'8DC215'} size={"4"}>We launched industrial grade sensors with long range connectivity and intelligence, generating digitized data from physical world in instrumental-level precision.
-You can find in this portion with:</font></strong>
+<strong><font color={'8DC215'} size={"4"}>Seeed has launched highly intelligent industrial grade sensors with long range connectivity, equipped with the capability to generate digitized data from the physical world in <em>instrumental-level precision.</em> In this section, you can find:</font></strong>

 - Sensors & Probes for various industrial-grade environmental data sensing
-- AI-based Sensors for reday-to-deploy intelligent scenarios
+- AI-based Sensors for ready-to-deploy intelligent scenarios
-- Data Logger for remote environmental data monitoring
+- Data Loggers for remote environmental data monitoring
-- Gateway for long-range, high-security, indoor and outdoor data transmission
+- Gateways for long-range, high-security, indoor and outdoor data transmissions
 - Other network infrastructures for data transmission, such as routers.

 ### Industrial Sensors and Probes